Student Group Advisors

-If a student group advisor has questions, needs advice or would like assistance, the Center for Leadership and Service, located in Miron Student Center, room 219 (phone number (908) 737-5170), or the Involvement Center, located in Miron Student Center, room 303 (phone number (908) 737-5270), are the primary resources for the support.
+If a student group advisor has questions, needs advice or would like assistance, the Center for Leadership and Service, located in Miron Student Center, Room 219 (phone number (908) 737-5170), is the primary resources for the support.

 Student Group Advisor Eligibility Requirements

 - Student group advisors must be full-time faculty or staff members of Kean University.